-(1) For a ten year period, two percentage points of both the present eight percent passenger ticket tax and the present five percent cargo waybill tax will be deposited in a new Aircraft Replacement Fund; or to six percent and from five to three percent, respectively.
-Thus, regardless of which financing option is adopted, it is clear that this program will not result in any increase in cost to the passenger or shipper.

-(2) The CAB would be asked to authorize an acrossthe-board, two percent surcharge on domestic and overseas passenger tickets and freight waybills to be collected by the carriers and subsequently deposited in the Aircraft Replacement Fund.
-Concurrently, the present federal air passenger ticket and freight waybill taxes would be reduced from eight
+- (1) For a ten year period, two percentage points of both the present eight percent passenger ticket tax and the present five percent cargo waybill tax will be deposited in a new Aircraft Replacement Fund; or - (2) The CAB would be asked to authorize an across- the-board, two percent surcharge on domestic and overseas passenger tickets and freight waybills to be collected by the carriers and subsequently deposited in the Aircraft Replace- ment Fund.
+Concurrently, the present federal air passenger ticket and freight waybill taxes would be reduced from eight to six percent and from five to three percent, respectively.